-- You provide when you correspond with us by phone, email or otherwise.
+You provide when you correspond with us by phone, email or otherwise.

-- You provide when signing up to an event, such as your name, contact details, and organisation;
+You provide when signing up to an event, such as your name, contact details, and organisation;

 Information from social networking sites

-We post content on Twitter, LinkedIn, YouTube, Instagram and Facebook, and advise you check their privacy policies (which can be found using the above links).
+We post content on Twitter, LinkedIn, YouTube, Instagram, Facebook and Vimeo, and advise you check their privacy policies (which can be found using the above links).
 If you connect to an SNS through our Site or other Services, you authorise us to access, use and store the information that you agreed the SNS could provide to us based on your settings on that SNS.
 We will access, use and store that information in accordance with this Policy.
 You can revoke our access to the information you provide in this way at any time by amending the appropriate settings from within your account settings on the applicable SNS.

 We monitor our SNS activity through the SNS, for example Facebook Insights and Twitter Analytics.
 By interacting with us on the SNS listed above you are agreeing to your social media account details being logged by these programs.
 They allow us to monitor individuals interacting with us and we use this information to improve our services.

 Using Google Analytics, some information is automatically logged when you access our site.
 For example, we may log your computer or mobile device operating system name and version, manufacturer and model, browser type, browser language, pages you viewed on our site, how long you spent on a page, access times and information about your use of and actions on our Site.
 No personal data – which could identify you from another person – is stored via this method.